Ravachol: Militantism, crimes, anarchism

 When he completed his apprenticeship without success, Ravachol left Saint-Chamond and the Saint-Étienne region to go to Lyon in search of work.
 There, he began attending public readings in study circles that read socialist and anarchist newspapers.
-At the age of 18, Ravachol read the book The Wandering Jew (1844) by Eugène Sue, which, according to his own testimony, started his distanciation from religious ideas.
+At the age of 18, Ravachol read the book The Wandering Jew (1844) by Eugène Sue, which, according to his own testimony, started his distancing from religious ideas.
 After a lecture given by the communard Paule Minck, in which she discussed the Semaine sanglante (Bloody Week), on 3 December 1881, in Saint-Chamond, he fully completed his break from religion.

 After being dismissed from a new job along with his brother, he found himself unemployed and in poverty.
 Unable to provide for his family, Ravachol began by stealing chickens, while his brother stole coal.
 At the same time, he gradually became an anarchist and started attempting to make bombs, though without success at first.
 He was already in possession of dangerous materials, as he was arrested after supplying sulfuric acid to a woman.

 Meanwhile, Marie and François Ravachol entered into conflict: the mother reproached her son for being in an intimate relationship with a married woman.
 As a result of these accusations, he severed all ties with his mother.
 Then, on the night of 14 to 15 May 1891, in Terrenoire, he dug up the grave of Baroness de la Rochetaillée with the aim of finding and retrieving her jewelry.
 He found nothing and returned empty-handed.
 Ravachol also began selling alcohol illegally and got involved in counterfeiting operations.

 On 18 June 1891, in Chambles, he murdered and robbed Jacques Brunel, a 93-year-old hermit who had lived off alms and charity.
 Though seemingly without resources, the elderly man was not poor; he had amassed donations for over fifty years while pretending to be extremely impoverished, which made him a man of relatively considerable wealth.
 Ravachol was then arrested for this murder but managed to escape.
 According to the police: as they seized him after observing his residence, he struggled, insulted them, and declared that the anarchists' revenge would fall upon the officers.
 Then, while he was being transferred, the police encountered an accomplice of Ravachol, carrying a package, who came directly at them to block their path.
 As the officers began questioning him about why he was there and what he was carrying, he responded by insulting them.
 Suddenly, Ravachol then shoved two officers near him with a shoulder blow and fled at high speed towards Terrenoire, where the pursuing police lost his trail in the deep night that had fallen.
 When the police returned to the initial point of the escape to find the alleged accomplice, he had disappeared.